brainlife/docs/docs/apps/helloworld.md

 Here, we will create a "HelloWorld" Brainlife App.

 Let's begin by creating a brand new [github repository](https://help.github.com/articles/creating-a-new-repository/).
 Please be sure to make the repo public so that Brainlife can access it.
-You can name it whatever you like (like "app-helloworld").
+You can name it whatever you like (such as.. "app-helloworld").

 Git clone your new repository to wherever you will be developing/editing and testing your App.